FormidableLabs/victory/docs/victory-candlestick/ecology.md

 VictoryCandlestick
 =============

-Draw SVG bar charts with [React][].
+Draw SVG candlestick charts with [React][].
 VictoryCandlestick is a composable component, so it doesn't include axes.
 Check out [VictoryChart][] for complete candlestick charts and more.

 ## Features